oslabs-beta/GraphQL-Gate/README.md

     - `rateLimiter: RateLimiterConfig` | see "configuration" -> rateLimiter
     - `client: Redis` | an ioredis client
     - `keyExpiry: number` | time (ms) for key to persist in cache
-    - returns a class with method:
+    - returns a rate limiter class with method:

         - `processRequest(uuid: string, timestamp: number, tokens = 1): Promise<RateLimiterResponse>`
-        - returns: `{ success: boolean, tokens: number, retryAfter?: number }` | where tokens is tokens available, retryAfter is time to wait in seconds before the request would be successful and success is false if the request is blocked
+        - returns: `{ success: boolean, tokens: number, retryAfter?: number }` | where `tokens` is tokens available, `retryAfter` is time to wait in seconds before the request would be successful and `success` is false if the request is blocked

         ```ts
         import { rateLimiter } from 'graphql-limiter';